ericodle/GenreDiscern/README.md

 #### Pre-process sorted music dataset

-Simply click
+Simply click "MFCC Extraction" from the Hub Window.

 ### Train a model

-Simply click
+Simply click "Train Model" from the Hub Window.

 #### Sort music using trained model

-Simply click
+Simply click "Execute Sort" from the Hub Window.

 ## Repository Files